ronalking182/Kingscode/posts/calculating-the-average-of-an-array-in-java.md

 Step 1

-1. create a method name with an argument of an array e.g
+1.create a method name with an argument of an array e.g

 &nbsp;